 Body Revolution Kettlebell

 These kettlebells tick a lot of our experts’ boxes: they’re made from cast iron, have large handles allowing for a range of motion, and are available in a choice of weights ranging from 2-20kgs.
+The kettlebell is great for both arm exercises and full-body workouts.

 Best versatile kettlebell: Bowflex SelectTech Adjustable Weights and Dumbbells